How to Read Barcodes From Image Files (JPEG, PNG, GIF, TIFF, SVG, BMP)

 object.

-To get the result showing in console, you can use foreach
+To output the result to the console, you can use a foreach

-array, and inside the loop block, call Console.WriteLine()
+array and inside the loop block, call the Console.WriteLine()

 method with the iterator variable as the parameter.